Anjok07/ultimatevocalremovergui/README.md

 ### Other Application Notes

-- Nvidia RTX 1060 6GB is the minimum requirement for GPU conversions.
+- Nvidia GTX 1060 6GB is the minimum requirement for GPU conversions.
 - Nvidia GPUs with at least 8GBs of V-RAM are recommended.
 - AMD Radeon GPUs are not supported at this time.
 - This application is only compatible with 64-bit platforms.